 A company that intends to manufacture medical devices is required to register with the FDA before it begins to manufacture the device for commercial distribution.
 As a result, we and any entity that manufactures products on our behalf will be subject to periodic inspection by the FDA for compliance with the FDA's Quality System Regulation requirements and other regulations.
 In the European Community, we will be required to maintain certain International Organization for Standardization ("ISO"), certifications in order to sell products and we or our manufacturers undergo periodic inspections by notified bodies to obtain and maintain these certifications.
 These regulations require us or our manufacturers to manufacture products and maintain documents in a prescribed manner with respect to design, manufacturing, testing and control activities.
 Further, we are required to comply with various FDA and other agency requirements for labeling and promotion.
-The Medical Device Reporting regulations require that we provide information to the FDA whenever there is evidence to reasonably suggest that a device may have caused or contributed to a death or serious injury, in addition, the FDA prohibits us from promoting a medical device for unapproved indications.
+The Medical Device Reporting regulations require that we provide information to the FDA whenever there is evidence to reasonably suggest that a device may have caused or contributed to a death or serious injury or, if a malfunction were to occur, could cause or contribute to a death or serious injury.
+In addition, the FDA prohibits us from promoting a medical device for unapproved indications.